-Kids Uniform is comprised of an Urban Kombat Kids Krav TShirt and black cotton pants.
+Kids Uniform is comprised of a KMG Krav Juniors TShirt and black cotton pants.
 This is $50.

-Adults uniform is an Urban Kombat Krav Maga Black TShirt, which is $20.
+Adults uniform is a dri-fit KMG TShirt, which is $30.

 Q: What if I go away or get sick or injured, can I stop payments.

-No problem for recurring fortnightly options.
-If you know you are going away and want to freeze your payments, just email Garth with the dates you’ll be away.
+No problem for recurring fortnightly payments.
+If you know you are going away for more than a month and want to freeze your payments, just email Garth with the dates you’ll be away.

 Same if you’re experiencing a prolonged illness or injury.
 Just let us know via email.